Full Form of BIC – Bank Identifier Code

 - “11” or the 7th and 8th characters represent a location code.

-Bank identifier code is generally required by online banking applications for the purpose of sending and receiving money between two banks that are obviously the members of the SWIFT network.
+Bank identifier code is generally required by online banking applications to send and receive money between two banks that are obviously the members of the SWIFT network.
 The sender is not just required to provide the receiver’s local bank account number but is also required to mention the exact bank identifier code of the latter’s bank.
 Bank identifier code is also required for addressing messages, identifying business parties, and business transaction.
-Bank identifier code is really helpful in executing financial transactions, complying with the statutory requirements, and so on.
+Bank identifier code helps execute financial transactions, complying with the statutory requirements, and so on.

 IBAN vs BIC

 IBAN and BIC are the two most very commonly used systems that are being used by banking as well as other financial institutions of different countries for tracking their money.
 Both IBAN and BIC help the users in processing their international payments in real-time.
-Now users can make online payments with a lot of ease and convenience and that too without having to pay unnecessary additional charges.
+Now users can make online payments with a lot of ease and convenience and that too, without paying unnecessary additional charges.
 However, IBAN and BIC may differ from each other on various parameters.
 The key differences between IBAN and BIC are :

 - Definition: IBAN can be defined as an alphanumeric code that contains information that helps in the identification of a banking institution, country, and account number.
-On the other hand, BIC can be defined as an alphanumeric code that represents information pertaining to a bank and a branch.
+On the other hand, BIC can be defined as an alphanumeric code representing information about a bank and a branch.

 - Example: GB19 NWBK 235363 96321212.
 On the other hand, the first four digits of a BIC represent the bank code, the next two digits represent the country code, the next two digits represent the location code, and the last two digits represent the branch code.
 For example- AAAA-US-11-XXX.